bountonw/translate/source/misc/1SM17_en.md

 ## {1SM 143.1}

 If this attitude is preserved, then when the Lord shall again let His light shine upon the people, they will turn from the heavenly illumination, saying, “I felt the same in 1893, and some in whom I have had confidence, said that the work was fanaticism.”
 Will not those who have received the rich grace of God, and who take the position that the working of the Holy Spirit was fanaticism, be ready to denounce the operations of the Spirit of God in the future, and the heart thus be proof against the solicitations of the still, small voice?
 The love of Jesus may be presented to those who thus barricade themselves against it, and exercise no constraining power upon them.
 The riches of the grace of heaven may be bestowed and yet rejected, instead of being cherished and gratefully recognized.
-With the heart men did believe unto righteousness, and for a time confession was made unto salvation; but, sad to relate, the receiver did not cooperate with heavenly intelligences, and cherish the light by working the works of righteousness.—The Review and Herald, February 6, 1894. {1SM 143.1}
+With the heart men did believe unto righteousness, and for a time confession was made unto salvation; but, sad to relate, the receiver did not cooperate with heavenly intelligences, and cherish the light by working the works of righteousness. {1SM 143.1}